 The programme offers bespoke, high quality scientific & transferable skills training, harnessing the breadth and depth of resources and knowledge across the Centre.
 Students will participate in an induction week, multi-disciplinary training, cross-institutional research placements and cohort-building activities, including participation in the Centre’s networking workshops and conferences.
 Moreover, trainees on the programme will benefit from an exciting academic environment underpinned by world-class technical expertise provided via the Centre’s research programmes and infrastructure cores.

-In September 2019 our first cohort of clinical fellows and PhD students commenced their PhDs.
-To find out more about them and their projects, please visit the current students page.
+To find out more about our current students and their projects, please visit the current students page.